 Hiwan Hugh is Chinese investor by origin who had filed a case against co-founder and the chairman of venture capital investment fund Singulariteam.

-As per the local media outlet Globes, the judge Amit Anisman brought bothe the parties to the temporary agreement after three hours of the discussions stating that requests will not be made at this time rather the parties will come directly or by a third party who would act as a mediator.
-The judge also recommended Meira Harel as a possible mediator because Harel is described as an expert in the field of cryptocurrencies.
+As per the local media outlet Globes, the judge Amit Anisman brought both the parties to the temporary agreement after three hours of the discussions stating that requests will not be made at this time rather the parties will come directly or by a third party who would act as a mediator.
+The Tel Aviv court judge also recommended Meira Harel as a possible mediator because Harel is described as an expert in the field of cryptocurrencies.

 Globes has also reported that it was agreed moreover that after a period of 30 days of a longer period of time the parties request an agreement to extend the 30 days that has been granted to them where each party will be entitled to petition the court with a request to make a decision on the pending applications.
-The judge Amit Anisman noted that the case also raises serious questions that have not yet been answered neither is Israel not by any regulators in the world.
+Amid the challenges involving digital currencies (Cryptocurrencies) in the global context of stringent regulatory apparatus , judge Amit Anisman noted that the case also raises serious questions that have not yet been answered neither is Israel not by any regulators or central banks in the world.